 In pursuing clinical development of Arakoda for a non-malaria indication or Celgosivir for other indications, we will be required to amend existing prescribing information, or prepare a new NDA or EUA (if appropriate).
 The FDA could approve Arakoda or Celgosivir, but without including some or all of the prescribing information that we have requested.
-For instance, the FDA could approve Arakoda or Celgosivir for AF in a more limited patient population or include additional warnings in the drug's label.
-This, in turn, could substantially and detrimentally impact our ability to successfully commercialize Arakoda or Celgosivir and effectively protect our intellectual property rights in Arakoda or Celgosivir.
+For instance, the FDA could approve Arakoda or Celgosivir for atrial fibrillation in a more limited patient population or include additional warnings in the drug's label.
+This, in turn, could substantially and detrimentally impact our ability to successfully commercialize Arakoda or Celgosivir.